-Get started with MAQL and build your first metric
+Get started with MAQL

 MAQL is a language to define metrics, which are aggregations of underlying data.
 In other words, a metric is a mathematical formula for aggregating raw data.
 MAQL also features Advanced Metric Editor, a graphical user interface, that takes away the need to type in the syntax manually.